 HELOC Loan Rates vs. Home Equity Loan Rates in Colorado

-- HELOCs are flexible, revolving credit lines with variable interest rates that adjust based on market conditions.
-In rising interest rate environments, HELOC rates may increase, impacting homeowners' long-term finances.
+- HELOCs are flexible, revolving credit lines with variable rates that may rise in rising interest rate environments, potentially impacting homeowners' finances over time.

 A cash-out refinance is a HELOC alternative that replaces your existing mortgage with a new, larger loan to access cash.
 Unlike HELOCs or home equity loans, cash-out refinances create a new primary mortgage.